Painting on Location

 22x30 Water Color on Strathmore Gemini #300

 Day1, Me on location, Hookipa Beach, today I have to find my picture so I walked and looked a lot.
-Since this is a commission I have to take more then what I want into consideration.
+Since this is a commission I have to take more than what I want into consideration.

 Me on location